 See the ‘Graduate Admission Materials’ section below to determine which supplemental materials you are required to submit along with your application.

-In order to be nominated for the Centrally Administered University Fellowships, all supplemental materials, including a live audition, if required, must but be complete by the January 15, 2019 deadline.
+In order to be nominated for the Centrally Administered University Fellowships, all supplemental materials, including a live audition, if required, must but be complete by the January 10 deadline.
 A live audition cannot be scheduled until all supplemental materials are received.
 Please visit the Financial Support section of this website for more detailed information.
-Although the application deadline has been extended to April 1 in previous years, the January 15 deadline still applies to Centrally Administered University Fellowships.
-If your applciation is not complete by January 15, you are not considered for these special fellowships.
+Although the application deadline has been extended to April 1 in past years, the January 10 deadline still applies to Centrally Administered University Fellowships.
+If your applciation is not complete by January 10, you are not considered for these special fellowships.

 For details or more information please contact Carly Yartz, Music Department Staff Graduate Advisor.